U.S. Visa Requirements

 There may be additional requirements since each U.S. embassy and consulate sets its own interview policies and procedures regarding student visas.
 Therefore, students should consult embassy websites or call for specific application instructions.
 To find the U.S. embassy website in your city, go to this website: http://www.usembassy.gov

 It is important to remember that applying early and providing the requested documents does not guarantee that you will receive a student visa.
 Also, because each student’s personal and academic situation is different, two students applying for the same visa may be asked different questions and be required to submit different documents.
 For that reason, the guidelines listed above are general and can be abridged or expanded by consular officers overseas, depending on each student’s situation.

 Helpful U.S. Visa and Immigration Links:

 You’ve been accepted at the school of your choice.
 You’re thinking about the courses you’ll take, the people you’ll meet, and the exciting things you’ll do… and then your heart sinks when you hear your friends describe the complexities of getting a student visa.
 Suddenly, you’re afraid: what if, after filling out forms and dreaming about your future, you can’t get a visa?
 Well relax; you very likely can get a visa.
 But there are two things you should do to increase your chances of a favorable decision: first, have all the required documentation; second, be prepared.

 The visa process step-by-step

-Step One: You must have a valid I-20, which we will send to you after you have been admitted and after you have certified your available finances.
-When you receive your I-20, check the following:
+Step One: You must have a valid I-20 or DS-2019, which we will send to you after you have been admitted and after you have certified your available finances.
+When you receive your I-20 or DS-2019, check the following:

 - Is your name spelled correctly and in the same form as it appears in your passport?